Akomal/Data-Transformation-Pipeline-with-Airflow/readme.md

 # Overview
 This project is a part of my build in public challenge on twitter.
-The dataset used for this challenge is anime dataset from Kaggle.The project is intended to analyze and generate the insights for anime industry.
+The dataset used for this challenge is anime dataset from Kaggle.
 # Prerequisites
 Before running the DAG, ensure you have the following prerequisites: